 To the extent the overseas hybrid mismatch has not been neutralised by one or more countries applying the structured imported mismatch rule, there is an unstructured imported mismatch, and subsection (4) applies.
 Subsections (4) and (5) provide that the amount denied should be determined consistent with the approach in chapter 8 of the hybrid mismatch report.
 Chapter 8 provides for a two rules to allocate unstructured imported hybrid mismatch payments.
 The first rule is the direct imported mismatch rule.
-This rule considers whether the foreign deduction from the overseas hybrid mismatch can be directly offset against an imported mismatch payment that is made by a member of the same control group.
+This rule applies to a New Zealand taxpayer making a payment to the non-resident person who is the payer in the overseas hybrid mismatch.